paxsonsa/website/README.md

       - Select the profile icon and choose Profile
       - Select the Extras drop-down and then choose API keys
       - In the Your API Keys section, Select Create A Key
-      - Name the key (e.g. Portfolio Blog Email List)
+      - Name the key (e.g., Portfolio Blog Email List)
       - Select Generate Key
       - Copy the key and save it for the next step (you cannot access this key again, so make sure to save it somewhere you can access it for the next step)
     - Get the Audience ID: